 Vaccine and Mask Mandates

 CPS: Students, teachers, and staff will be required to wear face coverings and social distance while indoors this upcoming academic year.
+All CPS employees who are not fully vaccinated must be tested weekly.

 Illinois State University: Face coverings are required for students, faculty, staff, and visitors on campus.
 Students, faculty and staff also have to provide proof they are vaccinated.
 Those who aren’t have to be tested for COVID each week.